nvimdev/dashboard-nvim/README.md

     { desc = string, group = 'highlight group', key = 'shortcut key', action = 'action when you press key' }, },
   packages = { enable = true }, -- show how many plugins neovim loaded
-  project = { limit = 8, action = 'Telescope find_files cwd=' }, -- limit how many projects list, action when you press key or enter it will run this action. mru = { limit = 10 }, -- how many files in list
+  -- limit how many projects list, action when you press key or enter it will run this action. project = { limit = 8, icon = 'your icon', action = 'Telescope find_files cwd=' }, mru = { limit = 10, icon = 'your icon' },
   footer = {}, -- footer
 }
 ```